 Plan Ignores Source Of Disease

 Norway and the greater Scandinavian region are experiencing some of the highest rates of neurodegenerative disease in the world.
 The human epidemic is fueling a related epidemic among wildlife.
 Norway will slaughter hundreds of reindeer to eliminate a symptom of a bigger problem.
-Mismanagement is pouring fuel on the fire in Norway and North America.
+Mismanagement is pouring fuel on the fire in Norway, North America and beyond.

 As explained below, many forms of neurodegenerative disease are infectious and contagious.
 In fact, many are known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
-Norway’s sick reindeer are canaries in a coal mine and we all should pay attention.
+Norway’s sick reindeer, in particular, are canaries in a coal mine.
+We all should heed the warning.

 Studies confirm that people and animals dying of TSE contaminate the environment around them with deadly prions (PREE-on), which are in the urine, feces, blood, mucus and saliva of each victim.
 Victims are contagious long before they appear sick.
 Prions don’t die because they aren’t alive.
 Prions migrate, mutate, multiply and kill with unparalleled efficiency.
 That’s why Norway wants to kill hundreds of reindeer—to keep them from generating and spreading infectious fluids.
 Meanwhile, Norway’s plan ignores a greater prion threat—they dump tons of infectious waste from humans on open spaces, farms and forests.